floriandotpy/uikit-starter/README.md

 *Notice:* You need to have [npm](https://www.npmjs.com/), [Bower](http://bower.io/) and [Gulp](http://gulpjs.com/) running on your local system to use the code provided.

-Download or clone the repository and navigate to the directory on your terminal.
+1. Download or clone the repository and navigate to the directory on your terminal.

-Install all JavaScript dependencies required in `package.json` by running:
+2. Install all JavaScript dependencies required in `package.json` by running:

 ```sh
 npm install
 ```

-User Bower to automatically fetch the required UIkit dependency:
+3. Use Bower to automatically fetch the required UIkit dependency:

 ```sh
 bower install
 ```

-Run Gulp once to compile the LESS to CSS:
+4. Run Gulp once to compile the LESS to CSS:

 ```sh
 gulp